 - 1. Before you start coding, first write the user manual, which explains the type system, what it guarantees, how to use it, etc., from the point of view of a user.
 This will help you flesh out your goals and the concepts, which are easier to understand and change in text than in an implementation.
-Section 29.11 gives a suggested structure for the manual chapter, which will help you avoid omitting any parts. - Once you have designed and documented the parts of your type system, you may also want to choose some case studies and play computer to ensure that they give the expected results.
+Section 29.11 gives a suggested structure for the manual chapter, which will help you avoid omitting any parts.
+Get feedback from someone else at this point to ensure that your manual is comprehensible. - Once you have designed and documented the parts of your type system, you may also want to choose some case studies and "play computer", manually type-checking the code according to the rules you defined.
 During manual checking, ask yourself what reasoning you applied, what information you needed, and whether your written-down rules were sufficient.